telicent-oss/jira-sync/README.md

 ```

 This provides you with details of the JIRA Issue Types available, the Issue Type ID being the key piece of information
-you need to define your mapping rules.
+you need to help define your mapping rules.
 Mapping rules are defined in a simple YAML format e.g.

 ```yaml
 defaultJiraIssueType: 10009